-Other Sources and Non-Revenue Receipts - Other sources represent primarily prior year lapsed encumbrances from Capital Project Funds and prior year adjustments.
+Other Sources and Non-Revenue Receipts - Other sources represent primarily prior year lapsed encumbrances from the Capital Projects Fund and prior year adjustments.
 Non-revenue receipts represent receipts deposited into a fund that is not new revenues to the District, but the return of assets.